-Pursuant to the Alliance Agreement dated 27 May 2016, the Company and PwC Australia agreed to establish an alliance and work together to grow and promote the Company's business, including the provision of various services ("PwC Australia Services") by PwC Australia to the Company for a period commencing from 27 May 2016 to 31 March 2023.
-Prior to its expiry, the parties may agree to extend the term of the agreement for a further period and may agree to vary its terms for the extension period.
+Pursuant to the Alliance Agreement dated 27 May 2016, the Company and PwC Australia agreed to establish an alliance and work together to grow and promote the Company's business, including the provision of various services in Australia ("PwC Australia Services") by PwC Australia to the Company, for a period commencing from 27 May 2016 and ceasing on 31 March 2023.
+Prior to the expiry of the initial term, the parties may agree to extend the term of the Alliance Agreement for a further period and may agree to vary its terms for the extension period.
 The terms of the Alliance Agreement were negotiated between the parties on an arm's length basis.